jsblogs/jsblogs.github.io/_posts/spring/2020-02-25-How-to-execute-code-on-Spring-application-start-up.md

 3. Gradle 6.0.1

 ### Application events <a name="app-events"></a>
 The Spring framework triggers various events.
-For our use case we'll be more interested in `ContextStartedEvent` and `ContextRefreshedEvent`.
+For our use case, we'll be more interested in `ContextStartedEvent` and `ContextRefreshedEvent`.
 __ContextStartedEvent__ event triggered at the time of context gets started.
 __ContextRefreshedEvent__ event triggered at the time of context gets started or refreshed.